Laplace-Demon/CSC_51051_EP/README.md

     - Hindley-Milner type inference algorithm and typing environment during type inference.

     - Program value, function closure and environment during reduction.

+## TD2: Satisfiability of boolean formulas

+- Implementation of various sat solvers using brute force and DPLL algorithm.

+- Integration of MOM (for Maximum number of Occurrences in the Minimum length) and Jeroslow-Wang heuristics.

+- Implementation of a parser of DIMACS CNF format formulas and test on examples.

+- Encoding of a sudoku problem into propositional logic formulas.

+- Implementation of a sudoku solver based on sat solver.

+- Implementation of a CNF-conversion algorithm.